mjbradvica/ChainStrategy/README.md

 ### How is either different from a Mediator?

-A Mediator is a 1:1 relationship between a request and reply with a single handler per request.
+A Mediator is a One-To-One relationship between a request and a response with a single handler per request.

-A Chain of Responsibility is 1:M relationship with multiple handlers per request in a specific order.
+A Chain of Responsibility is a One-To-Many relationship with multiple handlers per request in a specific order.

-A Strategy is 1:M relationship with a single handler chosen depending on a predicate.
+A Strategy is a One-To-Many relationship with a single handler chosen depending on a predicate.

 ### Can I use them together?